OmniFocus entered its third release cycle with the release of OmniFocus 3 for iOS.

 Features in detail

-The inbox is a list of tasks, which have not yet received a tag or project, which are kind of orphaned and need attention.
+The inbox is a list of tasks, which have not yet received a tag or project, which are orphaned and need attention.
 In the bottom right is a button to enter a new task.
-Every task, which is not directly attached to a project or tag will enter the Inbox.
+Every task, which is not directly attached to a project or tag is put to the Inbox.

 There are a couple of other perspectives.
 A perspective is a distinct view on the users data.
 Every perspective shows data in different ways, providing some extra functionality.

-There are seven important perspectives, which are preinstalled and all have their own functionality: Inbox, Forecast, Flagged, Projects, Tags, Changed, and Completed.
+There are seven essential perspectives, which are preinstalled and all have their own functionality: Inbox, Forecast, Flagged, Projects, Tags, Changed, and Completed.

 The last two are the easiest to explain: They show recently changed, or completed tasks, in chronological order - like an archive.

-But, first, let’s take a look at the most important units: Projects, and tasks.
+However, first, let’s take a look at the essential units: Projects, and tasks.

 Projects and tasks

 Furthermore, there are projects.
 Essentially, they are a group of tasks.
-But, they have a couple advantages making them easier to structure many tasks.
+However, they have a couple of advantages making them easier to structure many tasks.
 Projects inherit dates like due dates or defer dates.
 They can also be paused with a single click, which hides them in most perspectives.